 - Globalization and diversity of sources : With globalization, relevant information can come from multiple sources and jurisdictions, making patent databases too limited if not supplemented by other types of data.

-TECHNILOGICAL DEVELOPMENT AND LIMITS OF PATENT BASES
+TECHNOLOGICAL EVOLUTION AND LIMITS OF PATENT BASES

-According to the World Intellectual Property Organization (WIPO), patent applications increased slightly in 2022 to 278,100, the highest number ever recorded in a single year.
-This statistic highlights the scale of patenting activity , but it does not fully reflect the total volume of innovations .
-Many important technological advances, especially in rapidly evolving areas like AI, are not captured in these applications, either because they are kept secret or because the patenting process cannot keep pace with innovation.
+According to the World Intellectual Property Organization (WIPO), patent applications increased slightly in 2022, reaching 278,100, the highest number ever recorded in a single year.
+This statistic highlights the scale of patent filing activity , but it does not fully reflect the total volume of innovations .

 This gap between technological developments and patent documentation raises challenges for companies that rely exclusively on these foundations to guide their innovation and intellectual property strategies.